-Lower Back Pain, Injuries and Shoveling Snow Safely
+Lower Back Pain, Injuries and Shovelling Snow Safely

-‘Tis the season for lower back pain when shoveling the snow.
+‘Tis the season for lower back pain when shovelling the snow.
 But it doesn’t have to be!

-At Absolute Rehab Centre, we see a variety of patients each year with constant lower back pain due to shoveling the snow, or have instigated new lower back pain and back problems as a result of shoveling techniques.
+At Absolute Rehab Centre, we see a variety of patients each year with constant lower back pain due to shovelling the snow or have instigated new lower back pain and back problems as a result of shovelling techniques.
 This year, we want to help our patients shovel snow safely to avoid any back pain and back problems, injuries and spinal compression.

 How To Approach Shoveling